-Tired of reading long blog post looking for just a simple answer?
-In this post, I am going to answer some of the common questions asked by parents who want to introduce soccer to their kids.
+Do you have questions about kids’ soccer?
+You have come to the right place!
+In this post, I am going to answer some of the common questions normally asked by parents who want to introduce soccer to their kids but are not sure if it is a good idea or not.

 It is understandable for parents who are not familiar with soccer to ask these questions.

-My answers are aimed at giving you guidance for you to make up your mind and clear up some misunderstandings.
+My answers are aimed at answering some good soccer questions, giving you guidance for you to make up your mind, and clear up some misunderstandings.

 To make it easier for you, I listed the questions I am going to answer below :